wperw/node-red-contrib-socketio/README.md

 MIT

 ## Thanks
+Thank to:
-Thank to @nexflo for translating the comments in English and for pre-sending control data
+* @ nexflo for translating the comments in English and for pre-sending control data
+* @ bimalyn-IBM for implementig rooms